 A development naming application was received from Samantha Shannon on behalf of Lotus Homes UK Ltd regarding the naming of a residential development at Doagh Road, Ballyclare.
-The development consisted of 131 dwellings these being a mix of detached, semi - detached and townhouses.
-The development names and developer's rationale had been submitted as outlined below, with the developer's application, location map and site plan circulated.
+The development consists of 131 dwellings these being a mix of detached, semi - detached and townhouses.
+The development names and developer's rationale have been submitted as outlined below, with the developer's application, location map and site plan enclosed.

-- 1 Rushwood Would like to keep the connection to Sixmilewater river.
+1 - Rushwood - Would like to keep the connection to Sixmilewater river.
 Research has shown that Ollar, the name of the neighbouring development, was the original name of the river.
 Ollar is also an ancient name for rushes that grow in the river.
 We feel this connection is a satisfactory rationale for the name proposed.
 We are not aware of any other development in the area with this name.

-- 2 Rushfield Same rationale as above

-- 3 Rushforde Same rationale as above.
+- 2 Rushfield Same rationale as above - 3 Rushforde Same rationale as above.

-Members were advised that there would be further phases to this development and were asked that the chosen name be used for the overall development with suffixes added as appropriate.
+There will be further phases to this development and we would ask that the chosen name would be used for the overall development with suffixes added as appropriate.

-Should the Council not wish to select one of the above names; the matter would be referred back to the developer via the Building Control section for further consideration.
+Should the Council not wish to select one of the above names; the matter will be referred back to the developer via the Building Control section for further consideration.

-Proposed by Councillor Magill Seconded by Councillor McWilliam and agreed that the name Rushfield be selected and officers be given discretion to add suffixes to the overall development name for ease of postal numbering.
+RECOMMENDATION: that Council approves an overall name for the above development and officers be given discretion to add suffixes to the overall development name for ease of postal numbering.

-ACTION BY: Liam McFadden, Principal Building Control Surveyor
+Prepared by: Liam McFadden, Principal Building Control Surveyor